Garados007/DataLayout/README.md

 Create a load or delete query.
 Load querys will search for all records of this type that match the condition and returns the objects.
 Delete querys will search for all records of this type that match the condition and delete them.

+You can define that a query will only perform with the first found entry.
+It will returned or deleted depending on the mode.

 ## future plans